 Back in the day when the Apple iPad first came out, it was one of a kind smart device that allowed a whole lot more multimedia entertainment than any other tablet out there.
 The inclusion of YouTube right out of the box, and the ability to sync videos from iTunes to the iPad made it a fantastic media device, and it continues to be so.
 With the Retina HD display pushing every pixel to the visual limits, and plenty of hardware support to play every video format out there, you still need a dependable video player app for iPad to get your entertainment geared up.

 While being an Apple user almost always feels like a class apart, the iPad does take the back seat when it comes to multimedia playback.
 The built-in Videos (or Apple TV app in some regions) is good at playing standard video formats, but does not nearly enables playback of all others out there, with absolutely no advanced streaming and FTP video support.
 To get these premium features and up the ante of your portable entertainment system, you need some of the best video player apps for Apple iPad.

-- Best Video Converter Software for iPad (and iPhone) in 2021
+- Video Converter Software for iPad (and iPhone) in 2021

-- Best Video Editing Apps for iPad (Free & Paid)
+- Video Editing Apps for iPad (Free & Paid)

 - How to Play AVI Videos on iPad (2021 Guide)

 - How to Fix Slow YouTube Streaming on iPad